Experience rating does damage to injured workers and the workers’ compensation system:

 Undermines collective liability principle

-Ontario’s workers compensation system was established based on collective liability: this means compensation costs are spread across groups of employers in the same class of industry or occupation.
-The “assessment rate” is based largely on the average accident rate and duration (costs) of claims for that class.
+Ontario’s workers compensation costs are spread across groups of employers in the same class of industry or occupation.
+The premium (assessment) rate is based largely on the average accident rate and duration (costs) of claims for that class.
 However ‘experience rating’ raises or lowers the rate for individual employers within the class according to their workers’ injury claims and/or lost time involved.

 Encourages claims suppression

-The significant financial consequences of a claim drive many employers to fight legitimate worker claims.
+The financial impact of a lost-time claim drives many employers to fight legitimate claims.
 This makes it more difficult for workers to get the benefits they are entitled to, and it also makes the system adversarial.
 The Board was originally set up to be an alternative to the court system and was supposed to operate as an inquisitorial rather than adversarial system.
 This has eroded with experience rating.

-We have seen many instances where a worker is fired following a work injury.
-Usually, the official reason for the termination is said to be something else such as failing to follow company procedures, or failing to show up for a scheduled shift after a worker is not shown the schedule.
+There have been many instances where a worker is fired following a work injury; usually the official reason is said to be something else such as failing to show up for a scheduled shift after a worker is not shown the schedule.
 A worker who is fired may be found not to have a wage loss resulting from the work injury, which can disentitle them from benefits.
 A worker who has no benefits has no further effect on the employer’s experience rating, nor does the employer have to offer suitable modified work.

 Ineffective at improving workplace safety